 QT File Format

-Media description of a QuickTime file is stored separately from the media data.
-Information such as the number of tracks, video compression format, and timing information are stored in the media description (also known as movie resource, movie atom, or simply the movie).
+The media description of a QuickTime file is stored separately from the media data.
+Information such as the number of tracks, video compression format, and timing information is stored in the media description (also known as movie resource, movie atom, or simply the movie).
 The media data is referenced by an index in this media structure.
 The media data is the actual sample data, such as video frames and audio samples, used in the movie.

-Each atom has two parts, header and data.
-The header contains the size and type fields and data part contains the actual data.
-Further each field is explained below:
+Each atom has two parts, header, and data.
+The header contains the size and type fields and the data part contains the actual data.
+Further, each field is explained below:

 QT/MOV files consist of consecutive chunks.
 Every chunk has an 8 byte header: 4-byte chunk size (big-endian, high byte first) and 4-byte chunk type - one of pre-defined signatures: “ftyp”, “mdat”, “moov”, “pnot”, “udta”, “uuid”, “moof”, “free”, “skip”, “jP2 “, “wide”, “load”, “ctab”, “imap”, “matt”, “kmat”, “clip”, “crgn”, “sync”, “chap”, “tmcd”, “scpt”, “ssrc”, “PICT”.
 First chunk is of type “ftype” and has a sub-type at offset 8.
 MOV defined by sub-type which must be “qt “.
 To compose MOV file, iterating chunks is needed until unknown type is detected.